A blog by Martin Erasmuson.

 You’ll often see organisations state ‘innovation’ as one of their core values.
-This is easy to spot because it is typically written in large letters in a bold font on a poster on the wall under the heading ‘Our Values’.
-Despite such value statements and indeed a sincere wish to promote innovation, most organisations, particularly those in the Public Sector struggle to introduce anything truly innovative into their business.
-Indeed if you were to ask senior managers and executives to describe the conditions necessary to foster innovation; most would struggle to give a satisfactory account.
-Some might articulate the basics but are puzzled why really good ideas struggle to take root and the status quo persists.
+This is usually easy to spot because it is typically written in a funky, bold font on a poster on the wall under the title: ‘Our Values’.
+Despite such value statements, most organisations, particularly those in the Public Sector, struggle to introduce anything truly innovative into their business.
+Indeed if you were to ask senior managers to describe the conditions necessary to foster innovation; most would struggle to give a satisfactory account.
+Even those organisations with a sincere wish to promote innovation, and even evidence of that happening, they remain puzzled why really good ideas struggle to take root.
+It's like watching reruns of Gilligan's Island where each episode starts with some crazy idea to get off the island, and things start off well, but then as the episode proceeds things go wrong and in the end everyone eds up back where they started, back on the island.
+Then 'rinse and repeat' but somehow the status quo persists.
 How did it get like that?

-When I was a young boy growing up in rural North Canterbury in the South Island of New Zealand, my mother, for a time, worked at a local poultry farm.
+When I was a young boy growing up in North Canterbury in the rural South Island New Zealand, my mother, for a time, worked at a local poultry farm.
 Occasionally she would arrive home with refugees; hens she had rescued from the farm.
-These hens, my mother would tell me, were a different colour from all the other hens in the shed.
-Apparently, on commercial poultry farms it is usual practice to have only one breed and colour of chicken in a particular shed.
-That is because any individual chicken that does not conform to the colour and behaviour of the other chickens in that shed will be harassed and eventually killed by its shed-mates.
-The chickens my mother brought home just didn’t match the expected behaviours, the ‘norms’ of the shed they were in.
+These hens, my mother told me, were a different colour from all the other hens in the shed.
+Apparently, on commercial poultry farms it is usual practice to have only one breed and colour of chicken in a particular shed because any individual chicken that does not conform to colour and behavior of the other chickens in that shed will be harassed to death by its shed-mates.
+The chickens my mother brought home just didn’t match the expected behaviors, the ‘norms’ of the shed they were in.

 Well it turns out that organisations are a lot like chicken sheds.
-Every organisation on the planet has an overt, though typically covert ‘way we do things around here’ or norm-congruence.
-Typically unspoken, you will see norm-congruence in actions when individuals, behaviours or ideas that do not conform to this unspoken underground culture of established norms and values; are quickly killed-off.
+Every organisation on the planet has an overt, though typically covert culture, articulated as ‘the way we do things around here’.
+Typically unspoken, you will see that culture or norm-congruence in action when people, behaviors or ideas, that do not conform to this unspoken culture of established norms and values; are quickly killed-off.

 In many ways this is unsurprising given our tribal heritage which suggests that conformity, or tribalism is a way of thinking and behaving that manifests with individual people being more loyal to their tribe than even their friends, family or country. i.e. Street Gangs, Football hooligans etc. This is backed up by an industrial-era education system that, along with math and literacy; teaches us the importance of avoiding getting stuff wrong; to know the answers; learn the rules; fit in; look good and above all; avoid looking bad.
-When we enter the workforce, we take this tribal-educo modus operandi with us into any new organisation such that we’ll immediately want to come to grips with ‘how people do things around here’ and above all, avoid making mistakes.
+When we enter the workforce, we take this tribal-educo modus operandi with us into any new organisation such that we’ll immediately seek to come to grips with ‘how people do things around here’ and look to conform to that model.